The 20 Best Places to Live in the Mountains in the U.S.

 9. Asheville, North Carolina

 The population of Asheville is rising, which shows it is an increasingly popular place to live, and there are currently just under 450,000 residents in this North Carolina city.
-Asheville is in the Blue Ridge Mountains, so the city is surrounded by magnificent landscapes.
+Asheville is in the Blue Ridge Mountains, so magnificent landscapes surround the city.

 8. Homer, Alaska